quantumish/minisql/readme.md

 # minisql
 > simple sql querying over json files

+`minisql` is a small program that lets you query flat JSON files with relatively simple SELECT queries.
+It also supports a number of extended queries based off of linear temporal logic for interacting with temporal data: see [LTL.md](https://github.com/quantumish/minisql/blob/master/ltl.md) for a writeup on the inclusion of these features!

 ## install
 Run `install.sh` which will automatically install SML locally and compile `minisql`.